-As presented, Vivaldi relies on samples obtained from traffic generated by the application using it.
+As presented, Vivaldi relies on samples obtained in the course of traffic generated by the application using it.
 To understand the range of systems in which this approach is appropriate, we must characterize the sampling necessary for accurate computation of coordinates.